apache/spark/docs/sql-migration-guide.md

         </tr>
     </table>

+  - Since Spark 3.0, the unary arithmetic operator plus(`+`) only accepts string, numeric and interval type values as inputs.
+Besides, `+` with a integral string representation will be coerced to double value, e.g. `+'1'` results `1.0`.
+In Spark version 2.4 and earlier, this operator is ignored.
+There is no type checking for it, thus, all type values with a `+` prefix are valid, e.g. `+ array(1, 2)` is valid and results `[1, 2]`.
+Besides, there is no type coercion for it at all, e.g. in Spark 2.4, the result of `+'1'` is string `1`.

 ## Upgrading from Spark SQL 2.4 to 2.4.1

   - The value of `spark.executor.heartbeatInterval`, when specified without units like "30" rather than "30s", was